cortinah/hockeystick/README.md

 download the latest raw data from authoritative sources as well as view it via pre-defined ggplot2 charts.
-Datasets include atmospheric CO<sub>2</sub>, instrumental and ice-core temperature records, sea levels, and Arctic sea-ice.
+Datasets include atmospheric CO<sub>2</sub>, instrumental and ice-core temperature records, sea levels, and Arctic/Antarctic sea-ice.
 Additional visualizations using this data will be added over time.

 The choice of data is based on [Professor Stefan Rahmstorf’s](http://www.pik-potsdam.de/~stefan/) presentation on